Home automation for the elderly and disabled: Reminder systems

 Home automation systems may include automatic reminder systems for the elderly.
 Such systems are connected to the Internet and make announcements over an intercom.
 They can prompt about doctor's appointments and taking medicine, as well as everyday activities such as turning off the stove, closing the blinds, locking doors, etc. Users choose what activities to be reminded of.
 The system can be set up to automatically perform tasks based on user activity, such as turning on the lights or adjusting room temperature when the user enters specified areas.
 Other systems can remind users at home or away from home to take their medicine, and how much, by using an alarm wristwatch with text message and medical alert.
 Reminder systems can also remind about everyday tasks such as eating lunch or walking the dog.

 Some communities offer free telephone reassurance services to residents, which includes both safety check calls as well as reminders.
 These services have been credited with saving the lives of many elderly and senior citizens who choose to remain at home.

 Medication dispensing and spoon-feeding

 Smart homes can implement medication dispensing devices in order to ensure that necessary medications are taken at appropriate times.
 Automated pill dispensers can dispense only the pills that are to be taken at that time and are locked; versions are available for Alzheimer's patients that have a lock on them.
 For diabetic patients a talking glucose monitor allows the patient to check their blood sugar level and take the appropriate injection.
 Digital thermometers are able to recognize a fever and alert physicians.
 Blood pressure and pulse monitors dispense hypertensive medications when needed.

 There are also spoon-feeding robots.

 Home robotics

-Domestic robots, connected to the domotic network, are included to perform or help in household chores such as cooking, cleaning etc. Dedicated robots can administer medications and alert a remote caregiver if the patient is about to miss his or her medicine dose (oral or no-oral medications).
+Domestic robots, connected to the domotic network, are included to perform or help in household chores such as cooking, cleaning etc. Dedicated robots can administer medications and alert a remote caregiver if the patient is about to miss their medicine dose.